AI Legal Content Marketing – Where Do Human Writers Stand?

 Blogs, however, may not fall under the same strict code of ethics.
 Check with your state bar to see if blogs are free from ethical review.

 Writing copy tailored for SEO takes knowledge and work.
-Every hour you spend writing a practice page, a blog, or updating old pages is time away from lawyering.
-Every twenty minutes here and there you spend researching how to improve your website’s rankings on a search engine is a minute not billable to a client.
+Every hour you spend writing a practice page, a blog, or updating old pages is time spent away from your clients.
+Every twenty minutes you spend here and there researching how to improve your website’s rankings on a search engine is another billable minute you lose.

 Why You Need a Law Firm SEO Copywriter